jvikraman/react-jscomplete-examples/README.md

 ---
 ### Examples in this repo - look under the `examples` folder

-- Github card component - a simple react app that lets you render a github card component by just entering the github username
+- **Github card component** - a simple react app that lets you render a github card component by just entering the github username
+- **Play Nine Game** - a simple react game app